 The proposal 2 goes one step further consisting in reviving the initial RAN2 agreement that the highPriorityMeasRelax configuration parameter enables the NW to control whether the UE is allowed to relaxed RRM measurements for higher priority frequency for all use cases and inform RAN4 accordingly.

-Proposal 2: Ask RAN4 to use highPriorityMeasRelax configuration parameter also for the case when both lowMobilityEvalutation and highPriorityMeasRelax are configured/fulfilled.
+Proposal 2: Ask RAN4 to use highPriorityMeasRelax configuration parameter also for the case when both lowMobilityEvalutation and cellEdgeEvaluation are configured/fulfilled.

 R2-2110407 is the corresponding LS to the Proposal 2.